 We start our adventure getting the eurotunnel to Calais and from there we ride to Reims via the disused MotoGP track with the pit stops and grandstand now part of the main road.
 The track was the second location of the Grand Prix, several Formula one races and the MotoGP.
 After trying to get our knees down in France we venture into Germany riding to Baden Baden and finally Oberammergau before heading into Austria.

 Riding through the dramatic mountains and lakes of Austria we bed down in Hinterglemm for 2 nights where we have a day off to relax or to get back in the saddle for a couple of rideouts.
-Either venture up to the Eagles nest- Hitler’s summer retreat or take a dizzy ride on the Grossglockner high alpine road, the highest road in Europe!
+Either venture up to the Eagles nest- Hitler’s summer retreat or take a dizzy ride on the Grossglockner high alpine road, the highest mountain pass in Austria!
 You can also visit the ice caves in Werfen with their underground glaciers, or for the more adventurous, you can hire a bike and spend a day mountain biking along and down the ski runs in the surrounding mountains, using the many cable cars for the uphill bits.
 We then leave Austria and make our way through two national parks in Hungary and after crossing the Danube journey into Romania and our overnight stop in Timisoara.

 Nine countries in one tour, Dracula’s castle, mud volcanoes, bears and ‘the best road in the world’ this tour has it all.
 You will have a tour of a lifetime!